WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 ### Replayability

-As in FATF use cases, fully P2P use-cases can be the hardest from which to produce and guarantee adequate record-keeping.
+As in FATF use-cases, fully P2P use-cases can be the hardest from which to produce and guarantee adequate record-keeping.
 The authors remark that perhaps per-user data stores or custodial services could conceivably emerge in the coming years that process, store, and make queryable records of such off-chain